-I’ve found that adding some cinnamon helps as well to bring out the subtle, but oh-so-tasty flavor.
+I’ve found that adding some cinnamon helps to bring out the protein shake’s subtle, but oh-so-tasty flavor.

 Cinnamon, is there anything you’re NOT fabulous on?
 You just win me over every time.

-If you’re looking for more yummy protein drink recipes, check out the following:
+If you’re looking for more ideas on how to make protein shakes taste better, check out the following yummy protein shake recipes:

 - Strawberry Protein Shake

 - Chocolate, Banana & Peanut Butter Protein Shake

 - Almond Butter, Chocolate & Coffee Bean Protein Shake

 Which one of these protein shakes is your favorite?